 The Smithsonian Conservation Biology Institute's bird animal care team is seeking applications for one internship position for a three-month session (32-40 hours/week).
 The intern will have the opportunity to gain experience in the field of animal care and conservation biology by participating in daily animal keeper activities, including animal husbandry, nutrition, behavioral observation and enrichment.
-This is a paid internship opportunity, wherein the intern will support SCBI's Department of Animal Programs at the Front Royal, Virginia campus.
-No housing is provided at this time.
+This is an unpaid internship opportunity, wherein the intern will support SCBI's Department of Animal Programs at the Front Royal, Virginia campus.
+Dormitory housing is provided starting in late July.

 Through this position, the intern will:

 - Learn alongside professional animal care staff basic animal husbandry of birds, including cleaning enclosures, preparing food and enrichment activities, cleaning and caring for live feeder colonies (mice, insects and anoles), nest checks, chick care, fecal collections, semen collation/assessment, egg incubation, assisting with environmental enhancements, enclosure maintenance, record keeping and observation

 - Learn formal and informal interpretive educational programs for guests